dfe-analytical-services/explore-education-statistics/src/explore-education-statistics-frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run start:prod`

+After building the app for production, this runs the production-ready bundle.
+This command can be helpful if you are experiencing flakiness or performance issues when running UI / unit tests locally, as pages will load much quicker.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**